 King Ranch goods look and feel authentic because they are – just like the ranch that inspired their creation.
 No flash-in-the-pan merchandising idea, the King Ranch Saddle Shop is a living, uninterrupted outgrowth of the original 1860s saddle shop on the old Santa Gertrudis Division of King Ranch.

-King Ranch has licensing agreements with Beretta and Ford Motor Company.
-King Ranch Beretta shotguns and King Ranch Ford F-150 trucks convey the same understated opulence and commitment to quality as the custom saddles made by the Kineño craftsmen of the King Ranch Saddle Shop.
+King Ranch has a licensing agreement with Ford Motor Company.
+King Ranch Ford F-150 trucks convey the same understated opulence and commitment to quality as the custom saddles made by the Kineño craftsmen of the King Ranch Saddle Shop.